The Simpsons season 9: Reception

+On the other hand, some episodes of season 9 have largely been praised by critics and fans, including "The City of New York vs. Homer Simpson", which was included in Entertainment Weekly's top 25 list of Simpsons episodes in 2003, and in AskMen's top 10 list of Simpsons episodes in 2006.
+"The Cartridge Family" appeared in the Herald Sun's list of the show's top 20 episodes in 2007.

+Lisa Simpson's voice actress, Yeardley Smith, considers "Girly Edition" to be one of her favourite episodes, while Groening considers "Natural Born Kissers" to be one of his.

 Episodes

 Nielsen ratings

-In terms of households, the show ranked just outside the Top 30, coming in at No. 32 with a 9.3 household rating and a 15 percent audience share.
-However, in terms of total viewers, the show ranked within the Top 20, coming in at No. 18 for the season, (tying with Dateline Tuesday) and being watched by an average of 15.3 million viewers per episode.
+In terms of households, the show ranked just outside the Top 30, coming in at #32 with a 9.3 household rating and a 15 percent audience share.
+In terms of total viewers however, the show ranked inside the Top 20, coming in at #18 for the season, (tying with Dateline Tuesday) and being watched by an average of 15.3 million viewers per episode.

 DVD release

-The DVD boxset for season nine was released by 20th Century Fox in the United States and Canada on December 19, 2006, eight years after it had completed broadcast on television.
+The DVD boxset for season nine was released by 20th Century Fox Home Entertainment in the United States and Canada on December 19, 2006, eight years after it had completed broadcast on television.
 As well as every episode from the season, the DVD release features bonus material including deleted scenes, animatics, and commentaries for every episode.
 As with the two preceding seasons, the set was released in two different packagings: A "Collector's Edition" plastic packaging molded to look like Lisa's head, and a standard rectangular cardboard box featuring Lisa with a backstage pass to a show at a club.
 The menus continue the same format from the previous four seasons, and the overall theme is various characters waiting in line at a club.